datalad-handbook/book/docs/basics/101-137-history.rst

 .. findoutmore:: Git terminology: branches and HEADs?

-   A Git repository (and thus any DataLad dataset) is build up as a tree of commits.
-A *branch* is a named pointer (reference) to a commit, and allows to isolate developments.
+   A Git repository (and thus any DataLad dataset) is built up as a tree of commits.
+A *branch* is a named pointer (reference) to a commit, and allows you to isolate developments.
 The default branch is called ``master``. ``HEAD`` is a pointer to the branch you are currently on, and thus to the last commit in the given branch.